Nitestack/dotfiles/README.md

 The UNIX CLI version of `dotfiles` was created with [`Bashly`](https://bashly.dannyb.co).
 The Windows CLI version of `dotfiles` was created with native [PowerShell](https://learn.microsoft.com/powershell).

-Because PowerShell and Bash/Zsh are so different from each other, the command flags will have minor differences.
+Because PowerShell and Bash are so different from each other, the command flags will have minor differences.

 The convention for UNIX-style CLI's is to use `-` for short flags and `--` for long flags.
 It uses the `kebab-case` if it is a long flag.
 For example, `dotfiles -h` and `dotfiles --help` are the same command.